 When you hire a mover, they charge by the hour.
 Time will always play the most crucial role in calculating your estimate.
 When your move is local, movers will simply figure out the distance between the old and new locations.
 Then, they factor in travel time and work hours based on how long it will take to load and unload the truck.
 That is usually determined by the number of rooms you’re packing up.
 The minimum charge that is generally applied is about two hours’ worth.

-Hourly rates range anywhere from about $80 and up, depending on the area and the amount of stuff you need to transfer.
+The final rate depends on the area, the amount of stuff you need to transfer, and the moving company you select.
 If you’re trying to keep moving costs low, hiring a mover may not be how you want to go.
 However, if you anticipate your expenses and they’re comparable, it can save you a lot of headaches.

 Moving on your own vs. hiring professional movers